michaelvincentsebastian/Analyzing-Public-Opinion-on-Government-Policy-using-Gemini-AI/README.md

 ## ⚠️ Limitations

 1. Gemini API Quota
-    - Free-tier limit: 200 requests/day.
-    - Example: if 13 are used for testing, the remaining quota is 187.
-    - Retries or failed requests also consume quota.
+    - **Free-tier limit**: _200 requests/day_.

 2. Rate Limit
-    - Free-tier allows max 15 requests/minute.
-    - Script uses time.sleep(5) to avoid hitting this limit.
+    - The free tier allows a maximum of 15 requests per minute.
+The script uses time.sleep(5) to avoid hitting this limit.

-3. Unclassified Outputs
-    - Sometimes Gemini returns invalid or non-JSON responses.
-    - Script marks them as unclassified.

-4. External Dependencies
+3. External Dependencies
-    - Relies on Apify (scraping) and Google Sheets API (data handling).
-    - Any downtime or quota issues will break the pipeline.
+    - The pipeline relies heavily on Apify and the Google Sheets API.
+Any downtime or quota issues with these services will break the pipeline.

 ---